clj-grenada/grenada-spec/README.md

 [overview](SpecOverview.md)) and other things, which I couldn't find a better place for.

+## Names

+There are two names which might sound new to you: Grenada and Datadoc.
+I am worried that having two names will cause confusion, but I can't settle on one of them.
+‘Grenada’ is not desirable as a classifier for JARs.
+‘Datadoc’ is already used by several, although minor, entities in the software world and therefore won't do as a name for the whole creation.

+So, endowing you with two new names, I will at least try to keep them unentangled, thus: *Grenada* is the name of the project, of the model and the data format defined in the spec, i. e. the name of most things.
+If you're not sure whether to call something *Grenada something* or *Datadoc something*, *Grenada something* is the safe bet.
+The library that implements the spec is called lib-grenada for that reason.

+*Datadoc* always has to do with JAR files. `datadoc` is the classifier for JARs that contain data in the Grenada format.
+You could also call it Datadoc data, but there is not rule about that.
+The Leiningen plugin is called lein-datadoc, because its main task is producing and deploying Datadoc JARs.

+Datadoc is more about concretions: concrete data, concrete JARs.
+Grenada is more about abstractions: the Grenada model, the Grenada format, the Grenada spec.

 ## Comparison

 Here a list of tools, libraries etc. that are more or less closely related (in